Oxenhall Daffodil Teas Saturday 12th March 2022

 We appreciate the support we receive from Gloucestershire Wildlife Trust who lead Open Day walks through local woods and fields giving visitors an opportunity to enjoy this beautiful part of Gloucestershire.

-Due to COVID-19 outbreak this years Daffodil teas were unfortuantely cancelled.
+Due to the COVID-19 outbreak - 2020 and 2021 Daffodil teas were unfortuantely cancelled.